 I grew up in rural Ontario and have since lived in Hong Kong, Indonesia, Australia, and the UK.
 I studied the history of philosophy and cultural studies at Trent University and McGill, followed by architecture and landscape at the University of Toronto.
 I undertook my PhD in Geography at Cambridge, followed by post-doctoral work at UNSW in the New Earth Histories research program.

-Prior to shifting into geography, I taught the history and theory of architecture and landscape at the University of Toronto and the University of Hong Kong.
-I have contributed research, installations, or art works to exhibitions across the world, including the Canadian Centre for Architecture, the Asia Art Archive, Para Site, The Storefront for Art and Architecture, Victoria & Albert Museum, Eyebeam Art + Technology Centre, and Transmediale.
+Prior to geography, I taught the history and theory of architecture and landscape at the University of Toronto and the University of Hong Kong.
+I have contributed research, installations, or art works to exhibitions across the world, including the Canadian Centre for Architecture, Asia Art Archive, Para Site, Storefront for Art and Architecture, Victoria & Albert Museum, Eyebeam Art + Technology Centre, and Transmediale.

 My current monograph The Pulse of the Earth: Political Geology in Java is a political history of volcano science in Indonesia since the late nineteenth century.
 The project examines the role of Javanese Islam in shaping the modern understanding of the earth, including the theory of plate tectonics.
-The book decentres well-rehearsed narratives about the west in the formation of the geological sciences and follows volcano scientists as they engaged with and were transformed by Javanese spiritual traditions, geographies, and cosmologies.
+The book decentres well-known narratives about the significance of the west in the formation of the geological sciences to follow volcano scientists as they engaged with and were transformed by Javanese spiritual traditions, geographies, and cosmologies.

-I am working on a new project about the history and geography of fossil fuel prospecting in the twentieth century.
-It seeks to understand how fossil fuel prospectors transformed earth materials into a resource and also remade our concepts of soul and self.
-The project grapples with how thoroughly a fossil fuel-based culture has transformed even what it means to be a person.
+I am working on a new project about the history and geography of fossil fuel prospecting in the twentieth century that seeks to understand how prospectors remade concepts of soul and self.
+The project grapples with how thoroughly a fossil fuel-based culture transformed what it meant to be a person.
 The project traces these ideas through profiles of prospectors in the British and Dutch empires in Southeast Asia from the origins of Shell oil in Sumatra, to the role of Theosophists and occultists, the remaking of the Hajj, and Indonesian spiritual movements influence on post-war British theories of personal and planetary energy.

-I currently collaborate with priests in the Solomon Islands creating environment observatories in churches.
-This work is based on thinking about churches as infrastructure networks for monitoring climate change from the ground up.
-The purpose is to operate in areas in need of observatory infrastructures but without access to large scale, wealthy scientific infrastructures from the global north.
-We are re-thinking churches as scientific infrastructures and re-imagining the intersections of climate science and theology.
+I have collaborated with priests in the Solomon Islands to create environment observatories in churches.
+This work is based on thinking about churches as infrastructural networks for grass roots monitoring of climate change.
+The purpose is to operate in areas in need of observatory infrastructures but without access to large scale, state scientific infrastructures from the wealthy north.
+We are re-thinking of churches as scientific infrastructures and re-imagining the intersections of climate science and theology.

 My research has been funded by the Social Sciences and Humanities Research Council of Canada, The British Academy, Selwyn College, Melanesia Mission UK, University of New South Wales.
 My PhD was funded by a Cambridge International Trust scholarship and SSHRC Doctoral Fellowship.